tidyverse/tidyups/003-dplyr-radix-ordering.md

 a global option can decrease reproducibility between sessions, in this case the benefits of it outweigh the costs.

+The global option `dplyr.locale` should be used sparingly, as it has the potential to reduce reproducibility across R sessions and affect indirect calls to `arrange()`.
+It should be viewed as a *convenience option*, which can be helpful for quickly adapting an existing script to the new behavior of `arrange()`, but ideally should not be used in production code.

 On certain systems, stringi can be a difficult dependency to install.
 Because of this, this proposal recommends that stringi only be *suggested* so that users without stringi can still use dplyr.